 The Association supports in-principle the establishment of a state-wide registration scheme.
 Local Governments have indicated strong support for a scheme and the benefits it would bring to the regulation of short-term accommodation in their localities.
-However, given the limited detail provided, the Association's support for the scheme is conditional upon inclusion of the following features:
+However, given the limited detail provided, the Association's support for the scheme is conditional upon inclusion of the following factors and scheme features:

-- All hosted and un-hosted short-term accommodation must be required to be registered with the scheme before being able to advertise the property - 2.
-All peer-to-peer platforms that seek to let short-term accommodation must be regulated through the scheme as a host platform - 3.
-Obligations of registration for both hosts and platforms must be clear and appropriate infringements and compliance tools should be embedded in the regulatory framework - Local Governments must be able to maintain the ability to require the provision of additional 4. information and impose additional licencing or operational requirements, depending on their circumstances - 5.
-Local Government's must be able to set fees commensurate with the cost of providing the service for any role undertaken as part of the scheme, and - Local Governments must have access to all necessary data collected by the scheme to 6. adequately manage the potential impacts of short-term accommodation providers and to ensure local requirements are being met by hosts.
+- All hosted and un-hosted short-term accommodation must be required to be registered with the scheme before being able to advertise the property, and platforms must publish the registration number as part of the marketing and booking services, - 2.
+All peer-to-peer platforms that seek to let short-term accommodation must be regulated through the scheme as a host platform, - 3.
+Obligations of registration for both hosts and platforms must be clear and appropriate infringements and compliance tools should be embedded in the regulatory framework, - 4.
+Local Governments must be able to maintain the ability to require the provision of additional information and impose additional licencing or operational requirements, depending on their circumstances, including both town planning and Local Government Act (Local Law) regulation, - 5.
+Local Government's must be able to set fees commensurate with the cost of providing the service for any role undertaken as part of the scheme, - Local Governments must have access to all necessary data collected by the scheme to adequately manage the potential impacts of short-term accommodation providers and to ensure local requirements are being met by hosts, and - 7.
+Sufficient funds being allocated to the lead Department to ensure the scheme is fit-for-purpose and able to adequately regulate hosts, platforms and guests.